Jeff Clark, Senior Precious Metals Analyst, GoldSilver

 And the story of Jed Clampett discovering black gold on his property when the oil boom was heating up?
 The account may be fictional, but plenty of people just like that ended up becoming millionaires.

 The big and easy money in plastics is long gone.
-Oil is priced less than half its 2008 high.
-The same is true of all new technologies; prices eventually roll over.
+Oil is priced at less than half of its 2008 high.
+The same is true of all new technologies — prices eventually roll over.
 The technology advances, but prices peak and eventually fall to an equilibrium.

 History has demonstrated this numerous times.
-Here’s a few reminders of why crypto winners may want to take some profits while prices are high…
+Here are a few reminders of why crypto winners may want to take some profits while prices are high:

 Computers and the internet were new technologies that forever changed our way of life.
-But the stocks didn’t rise forever—in fact, the tech bubble became the tech wreck, wiping out much of the gains investors were sitting on.
-Worse, it took the Nasdaq over 14 years just to climb back to its 2000 nominal high.
+But the stocks didn’t rise forever.
+In fact, the tech bubble became the tech wreck, wiping out much of the gains investors were sitting on.
+Worse, it took the NASDAQ more than 14 years just to climb back to its 2000 nominal high.

 Those that didn’t take profits from that industry ended up losing their paper riches.

 The price of oil has soared and crashed numerous times.
-This was the most recent.
+The 2014 crash shown here was the most recent.
 If you owned oil or oil stocks in 2014 and didn’t book some profits, you lost most of your gains.

 Even real estate isn’t immune from bubbles and crashes.
-Numerous books and brokers praised the virtues of real estate—until property values crashed devastated families, banks, and the nation.
+Numerous books and brokers praised the virtues of real estate — until property values crashed, devastating families, banks and the nation.

 The Roaring Twenties led to the biggest stock market crash in US history.
 Those investors who didn’t book their gains were completely wiped out.

-Will the crypto industry really be exempt?
-Keep in mind that many Nasdaq investors felt that way in 1999… real estate gurus in 2006… and stock brokers in 2008.
-They were all too bullish for too long—prices didn’t go up forever—and those that didn’t take profits when they had them lost much of their investment.
+Will the cryptocurrency industry really be exempt?
+Keep in mind that many NASDAQ investors felt that way in 1999, as did real estate gurus in 2006 and stockbrokers in 2008.
+They were all too bullish for too long — prices didn’t go up forever — and those that didn’t take profits when they had them lost much of their investment.

 The lesson from history is that no bubble lasts forever.
 Even the “ascent of man,” perhaps the longest running “bull market” of all, has had devastating detours (the Dark Ages, the Great Depression, the Great Recession, to name a few).

-Crytpos are here to stay, no doubt.
+Cryptos are here to stay, no doubt.
 They’ll continue to evolve, and will alter the way modern-day transactions are done.
 But prices won’t rise forever.
 I encourage anyone sitting on big gains in cryptos to book at least some of your profits.
-That’s exactly what Mike Maloney has done, as he explains in his brand new video, $50,000 Bitcoin in the Next Couple Months?
+You don’t have to sell off your entire stash, especially if you believe in the longevity of crypto technology.
+But even those who are in it for the long-term can avoid a rude awakening in the short-term by cashing out some profits now.
+That’s exactly what Mike Maloney did, as he explains in his video, $50,000 Bitcoin in the Next Couple Months?

 So where do you put some of those new-found profits?
 It’s no secret stock prices are frothy.
 The average house price is now higher than the bubble in 2006.
 And bonds pay next to nothing, and after a 36-year bull run aren’t exactly risk-free.

-Think about how your win in cryptos transpired… I’m willing to bet it happened from two primary things: 1) you put a fair amount of currency into them; and 2) you bought while they were priced low.
+Now, think about how your win in cryptos transpired.
+I’m willing to bet it happened from two primary things: 1) You put a fair amount of currency into them, and 2) You bought while they were priced low.

-There are a number of ways to gain wealth, but those two principles guide almost all of them.
-It isn’t diversification; it’s concentration.
-And it’s not chasing an investment, but buying low, before it’s popular.
+There are a number of ways to gain wealth, but those two principles guide almost all of them:

 So what’s out there that allows us to “buy low”?

-As of November 3, the gold price is a full one-third below its last peak, and silver nearly two-thirds.
+For the past year, the gold price has hung around one-third below its last peak, and silver nearly two-thirds.
 There is no major asset class out there that offers this level of deep value.